|View Weekly Course Schedule||Other interesting links:|

 You must work on projects mostly outside of regular class hours, although

 some time during class will be devoted to group project work.

 While you should work individually on the first two projects, you must work in a group of two to four students on all other projects, unless approved by your instructor.
 From project #3 on, projects will be submitted to a group's designated GitHub repository for that project.
-(Each group will have one repo for each of the group's projects; this will be explained before project #3 is assigned.)
-Each group member must do their share of the work, and make individual commits.
+(Each group will have one official repo for each of their projects; this will be explained before project #3 is assigned.)
+Each group member must do their share of the work and make individual commits.
 Your grade will depend mostly on your code as shown by your commits to the project repository for your group.

 There are several ways to organize and run a group.
 How you do so is a decision for your group, but here are some suggestions:

 Projects are graded on the following scale:

 A = 95% (Excellent: Good design with good comments, style, and extras)

 Minor extras worth +5 points, minor omissions or poor design worth -5.

 Projects are graded according to their design (25%), how well they compile and run (20%), how well your project meets the requirements specifications (20%), the coding style (15%), the amount (and quality) of your comments (10%), and your creativity in extending the project usefully or an innovative design that uses the features taught in class well (10%).